How did you come up with an idea for your startup?

 For all of these bright guys, competitive advantage was an incentive to start their own business.
 Their ideas were partially validated by their own needs.
 They foresaw how they could add value to a product that already existed, making it easier, faster, more beautiful, etc. They worked hard to make their software become a better product.

 Our experience at Chanty is very similar to GrooveHQ.
-Initially we ran a digital agency, and just like every other team those days we used a team chat to communicate with each other.
+Initially, we ran a digital agency, and just like every other team those days we used a team chat to communicate with each other.
 As time passed, we noticed that the most popular tools for business communication were getting more and more complicated.
-The business chat we used kept adding new features and eventually shifted its focus to the enterprise sector.
-As a small team, we felt the need for a simple, more affordable and fast communication tool that would not only allow us to chat, but also become a single notification center for all the software that we use at work.
+The team chats we used kept adding new features and eventually shifted their focus to the enterprise sector.
+As a small team, we felt the need for a simple, more affordable, and fast communication tool that would not only allow us to chat but also become a single notification center for all the software that we use at work.
 This was the moment the idea of Chanty was born.

 What if you are inventing a new market?